 Consult your healthcare provider if you’re pregnant, nursing, taking medications, or being treated for other health challenges.
 Keep out of reach of children.

 Care must be taken in storing lavender oil.
-Must be stored in a cold and dark place.
+It must be stored in a cold and dark place.
 The shelf life of lavender oil is around 4-5 years.

 The above statements have not been evaluated by the FDA.
 This information is for educational purposes only, it is not intended to treat, cure, prevent or, diagnose any disease or condition.
 Nor is it intended to prescribe in any way.
 This information is for educational purposes only and may not be complete, nor may its data be accurate.